lpinot9/world_cup_2022_ratings/README.md

 The notebook *players_ratings.ipynb* contains :

-- The detailed steps from features transformation to the building of the ratings and the computing of weighed average
+- The detailed steps to build of the ratings and the computing of weighed average

-- The visualization of top performers by aggregated positions
+- Visualization based on these gradings